UNICEFECAR/parenting-app-bebbo-mobile/README.md

      and add in .env file as  projectNumber and clientIdKey.
        Format in GoogleService-Info.plist will be like com.googleusercontent.apps.${projectNumber}-${clientIdKey}
 ```
+7. Steps required while creating Flavour builds:
+     ```
+     -Follow below steps for Bebbo Prod and ProdStaging :
+       -In apiConstants.ts change buildFor const value to buildForBebbo as follows : export const buildFor = buildForBebbo;
+       -In tsconfig.json keep dynamicImportsClass value to ./app/bebbo/* as follows : "@dynamicImportsClass/*": ["./app/xk/*"]
+       -In metro.config.js keep blacklistRe value to /bebbo\/.*/ as follows : blacklistRE: blacklist([/bebbo\/.*/]) -In babel.config.js keep dynamicImportsClass value to ./app/bebbo as follows : '@dynamicImportsClass': './app/xk' -Run below command to generate vector images based on flavour folders :
+             -npx react-native-vector-image generate
+       -Create .env file at project root and add below 6 variables in it :

+             -apiUrlDevelop = 'https://hostname.com/api' (server api endPoint)
+             -facebookAppDisplayName=XXXXXXXXXXXX (For Facebook Analytics.Get these details from Facebook developer console) -facebookAppId=XXXXXXXXXXXX (For Facebook Analytics.Get these details from Facebook developer console) -facebookClientToken=XXXXXXXXXXXX (For Facebook Analytics.Get these details from Facebook developer console) -projectNumber=XXXXXXXXXXXX (For Google SignIn.
+Get it from step 5) -clientIdKey=XXXXXXXXXXXX (For Google SignIn.
+Get it from step 5)

 <!-- RUNNING -->
 ## Running